-Longwood University enjoys the support of the Commonwealth of Virginia as evidenced in its state support which saw a state appropriation increase of nearly 9.17% from fiscal year 2021 to fiscal year 2022, which total approximately \$3.6 million.
+Longwood University enjoys the support of the Commonwealth of Virginia as evidenced in its state support which saw a state appropriation increase of 14.52% from fiscal year 2022 to fiscal year 2023, which totaled approximately \$6.1 million.
 Virginia continues to prosper, and Longwood is optimistic the state support will continue.
 Longwood also continues to be the beneficiary of state funding for construction.
-Longwood broke ground on a \$28.7 million environmental health and safety facilities annex building in the fall of 2022 and is in design phases of an \$91.2 million music education building which is scheduled to be open in 2026.
-Additionally, the Longwood University Real Estate Foundation continues great progress on the construction of the \$44.2 million Joan Perry Brock Convocation Center, which was made possible by a \$15 million gift, the largest gift in the history of Longwood.
-This facility will come online in August of 2023.
+Longwood broke ground on a \$28.7 million environmental health and safety facilities annex building in the fall of 2022 and is in design phases of an \$91.2 million music education building which is scheduled to be open in 2027.
+Additionally, the Commonwealth continues to prioritize infrastructure improvements and funded four chiller replacements in the fiscal year 2024 budget.